LA Practice A2: Identify patterns in texts by abstracting textual data (Activity)< Back to Building Block

 By the end of this activity, learners will be able to...

-- Examine text as unstructured and structured data to collect and organize textual data: Design Principle Alignment 2.1
+- Examine text as unstructured and structured data to collect and organize textual data: Practice A2.1

-- Make use of textual data to create visuals (tables, charts. graphs etc.) from text analysis data (i.e., word frequencies, syllable counts, meter) to identity patterns that could not be seen otherwise: Design Principle Alignment 2.2
+- Make use of textual data to create visuals (tables, charts. graphs etc.) from text analysis data (i.e., word frequencies, syllable counts, meter) to identify patterns that could not be seen otherwise: Practice A2.2

 - Analyze text by tracing patterns in usage and interactions of specific words in quantitative textual data and visualizations.
-Design Principle Alignment 2.3
+Practice A2.3

 - Using quantitative textual data and visualizations to identify patterns in a text (i.e. phrases, word choices, topics) that shape meaning or tone, re-read and analyze a text more closely.
-Design Principle Alignment 3.2
+Practice A3.2

 - Compose a mixed analysis that presents quantitative and qualitative textual data to support an interpretation of a text.
-Design Principle Alignment 3.5
+Practice A3.5

 - Patterns: Repeating similarities among objects, ideas, and problems